-I published my favorite recipe for baked apple cider donuts on my blog almost 5 years ago.
-I’ve made the donuts at least once every fall season since then, but I updated the recipe this year.
-They have a stronger apple spice flavor.
+Years ago, I published my favorite recipe for baked apple cider donuts on my blog.
+I’ve made the donuts at least once every fall season since then, but I updated the recipe for even more apple spice flavor.
 I also added apple spice to the cinnamon sugar topping– and had a heavy hand while coating them.
-Who’s complaining there?
-I would say my dentist, but I actually brought her a plate of these when I went in for a cleaning this week.
-She loved them.
-Ha!
+No complaints here!

-Have you ever tried my chai spice donuts, crumb cake donuts, or cinnamon sugar donuts?
+Have you ever tried my chai spice donuts, pumpkin donuts, or cinnamon sugar donuts?
 All three are somewhat dense and very muffin-like.
-Today’s apple cider donuts are a little heavier with a more substantial and moister crumb.
+Today’s baked apple cider donuts are a little heavier with a more substantial and moister crumb.
 Flavor-wise, they’re APPLE and CINNAMON and SPICE all over.
-They taste like they’re straight from a bakery and I should definitely know because my diet on vacation looked like: black bean burgers and fresh donuts.
-Balance.
+They taste like they’re straight from a bakery.
+(More bakery-style favorites: these muffins and these cookies!)

 We’re reducing 1 and 1/2 cups of apple cider down to 1/2 cup.
 It’ll be darker and thicker with heavily concentrated flavor.
 Here’s my reduced down apple cider:

-Bake time is just as quick: only about 10 minutes.
+- Bake.
+Only about 10 minutes of bake time– told you they’re quick!
+To test doneness, poke your finger into the top of the donut.
+If the donut bounces back, they’re done.
 Once the donuts are out of the oven, let them cool for 2 minutes, invert the pan to release the donuts, then re-grease the donut pan and bake the remaining donut batter.
 (If you don’t own 2 donut pans!
 I only have 1.)

 The crown jewel of the donuts!
 A dip in melted butter, then a dunk in granulated sugar, cinnamon, and apple pie spice.
 If you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.
 The melted butter, while adding flavor, also helps the apple spice coating stick.